-In the elastic deformation stage of a material, its stress and stress become positively proportional (i.e. in accordance with Hooke’s law), and its proportional coefficient is called elastic modulus.
+In the elastic deformation stage, a material’s stress and strain are proportional, in accordance with Hooke’s Law, and the coefficient of proportionality is referred to as the elastic modulus.

-Therefore, “elastic modulus” and “bulk modulus” are inclusive relations.
+Therefore, “elastic modulus” and “bulk modulus” are inclusive terms.

-The elongation of the rod DL divided by the original length L is called “linear strain”.
+The linear strain is calculated as the elongation of the rod (dL) divided by its original length (L).

-Shear strain: when a lateral force f (usually friction force) is applied to an elastomer, the elasticity will change from square to diamond.
+When a lateral force (usually a friction force) f is applied to an elastomer, it changes from a square to a diamond shape.

-This deformation angle a is called “shear strain”, and the corresponding force f divided by the stress area s is called “shear stress”.
+This deformation angle is known as the “shear strain,” and the corresponding force divided by the stress area is called “shear stress.”

-Volume strain: apply an overall pressure P to the elastomer, which is called “volume stress”.
+When an overall pressure P is applied to the elastomer, it is known as “volume stress.”

-The volume reduction (-dV) of the elastomer divided by the original volume V is called “volume strain”.
+The reduction in volume of the elastomer (-dV) divided by its original volume (V) is called “volume strain.”

-The volume stress divided by the volume strain is equal to the volume modulus: K = P / (-dV / V).
+The volume stress divided by the volume strain is equal to the bulk modulus, K = P / (-dV / V).

-When it is not easy to cause confusion, the elastic modulus of general metal materials refers to Young’s modulus, that is, positive elastic modulus.
+In general, when there is no confusion, the elastic modulus of metal materials refers to Young’s modulus, also known as the positive elastic modulus.

 2. Influencing factors

-Elastic modulus is an important performance parameter of engineering materials.
+Elastic modulus is a crucial performance parameter of engineering materials.

-All factors affecting the bonding strength can affect the elastic modulus of the material, such as bonding mode, crystal structure, chemical composition, microstructure, temperature and so on.
+Factors that affect bonding strength can also impact the elastic modulus of a material, such as bonding mode, crystal structure, chemical composition, microstructure, temperature, and others.

-However, generally speaking, the elastic modulus of metal materials is a mechanical property index insensitive to the structure.
+However, generally speaking, the elastic modulus of metal materials is a mechanical property index that is insensitive to structure.

-Alloying, heat treatment (fiber structure) and cold plastic deformation have little influence on the elastic modulus, and external factors such as temperature and loading rate have little influence on it.
+Alloying, heat treatment (fiber structure), and cold plastic deformation have limited effect on the elastic modulus, and external factors such as temperature and loading rate have a negligible impact on it.